Pittsburgh Panthers women's soccer: 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The Panthers' season was shortened less than other teams in the conference, as they played eight non-conference games.
 The team finished tenth overall in the ACC regular season, with a 3–5–0 record.
 They won all eight of those non-conference games to finish the season with eleven total wins, setting a program record.
 2021 saw a return to a more normal schedule for the Panthers and they finished 11–7–0 and 4–6–0 in the ACC to tie for ninth place.
 Their four conference wins tied for the teams most since they joined the ACC, with the other time being in 2015.
 In 2022, the Panthers finished 14–5–3 and 5–3–2 in ACC play.
 The 14 wins were the most in program history at the time, and the five conference wins were tied for the most in program history.
 They qualified for their first ever ACC Tournament and their first NCAA Tournament in program history.
 They reached the Round of 16 before falling to Florida State to end their historic season.
 2023 would follow in the success of 2022, as the Panthers finished 17–6–1 overall and 6–3–1 in ACC play.
 This was a program record for wins and conference wins, bettering their marks from the previous season.
 They again qualified for the ACC and NCAA Tournaments, and recorded their best finishes in those tournaments in program history.
 They made the Semifinals of the ACC Tournament and Quarterfinals of the NCAA Tournament before being defeated by Florida State in both tournaments.
 2024 proved to be a regression for the team as they finished 9–6–3 overall and 3–5–2 in ACC play.
 They did not qualify for the ACC or NCAA tournaments after qualifying for two straight years.
+Between the 2024 and 2025 season, Randy Waldrum was promoted to the programs technical director and his son, Ben Waldrum was promoted to head coach.
+The move did not bring immediate results as the Panthers finished 6–10–2 overall and 2–8–0 in ACC play.
+Both totals were the lowest so far in the decade.